Is a Business Coach Worth It for a Family-Run Business?

 That's not bad luck.
 That's what a business without structure costs.
 Every month.
 Without exception.

-The longer a family system runs a business, the more entrenched it gets.
+The longer the family runs the business, the more entrenched it gets.
 The more entrenched it gets, the more disruptive it feels to change it.
 And the more disruptive it feels to change it, the easier it is to convince yourself it's not bad enough yet.

 It's bad enough.